deathoxy/aiopg_sqlite/README.md

 ============

-Drop-in replacement for aiopg, using SQLITE database, retaining (mostly) its functionality.
+Drop-in replacement for aiopg, using SQLITE database, retaining (some) its functionality.

 Useful (maybe) for testing without running test postgresql server.